Remi-Coulom/joedb/doc/source/checkpoints.rst

 containing a dirty uncheckpointed tail.
 In such a situation, in order to prevent any risk of data loss, joedb will refuse to open the file for writing.

-If an error is detected, you can use ``joedb_logdump --header`` to get detailed information about the size of the file, and the values of the soft and hard checkpoints.
+If an error is detected, ``joedb_logdump --header`` provides detailed information about the size of the file, and the values of the soft and hard checkpoints.
 Recovering the journal until the hard checkpoint should be completely safe.
 Recovering until the soft checkpoint is very likely to be safe if it is shorter than the file size.
 It is also possible to recover until the very end of the file, but that is much more risky.
 Journal truncation can be performed with the :ref:`joedb_convert` tool.

 If you do not wish to manually recover from a crash, you can also tell joedb to automatically recover from the most recent valid checkpoint, and silently